flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/01-quality-guidelines.md

 ![Examples for screenshots that are too large, and the correct size.](assets/screenshot-size.png)

+For complex apps that are often used maximized and with many UI panels (e.g. 3D modeling or game engines), larger screenshots may be used so long as they are visually helpful, the specific UI text is less important, and the screenshot is demonstrative of typical use of the app.

 ### Image captions

 Every screenshot should have a [caption](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-screenshots)